mighty-gerbils/gerbil/doc/guide/intro.md

 Finally, we also support *generics* with class-based multimethod dispatch, as part of the standard library.

+In the following we give a quick overview of Gerbil's object oriented programming facilities.

 #### Classes and Objects

 ##### Defining Classes